Melissa1909/neuroimaging-primer/README.md

 As Freesurfer’s reconstruction is good but not perfect, we want to check some of the outputs visually.
 As looking at all images is tedious, FS has developed some handy tools that create a screenshot of the most important segmentations.
 - [QAtools](https://surfer.nmr.mgh.harvard.edu/fswiki/QATools)
 - Find some helpful guidelines to assess image quality provided by ENIGMA [here](https://enigma.ini.usc.edu/protocols/imaging-protocols/).

+## 🔧 FSL - fslutils
+[FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/) is another really handy software to work with MRI data of different modalities.
+There is also a pipeline to process T1w images called *fsl_anat*.
+It is quicker compared to FreeSurfer's *recon_all* (takes ~1h) but not as precise in calculating surface-related measures as cortical thickness (because no surfaces are specifically reconstructed like in FreeSurfer).
+It also has a processing tool for functional MRI called fsl *FEAT*.

+What is really helpful: FSL has some basic commands called fslutils that can be used to for example do basic maths on images (e.g., threshold an image: only voxels with values above a certain threshold are kept, the other ones will be set 0; or to calculate a mean image of a time series in fMRI), calculate statistics of images, output the header information and so on.
+This can be helpful in many cases and having the fslutils reference in mind can be a good starting point to work with MR images.
+- Check out the documentation [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Fslutils)
+- You can again type *name-of-function --help* in the terminal to get more information about it.